callstack/byorg-ai/docs/src/docs/core/plugins.md

 ## Pending effects

-When you trigger `processMessages` on byorg app, one of returned values are `pendingEffects`.
+When you trigger `processMessages` on a byorg app, one of the returned values is `pendingEffects`.
-Thanks to that you can wait for them to finish execution.
-It is used to avoid cases in which application is shutting down prematurely (e.g. serverless functions)
+This allows you to wait for them to finish execution, which is useful to prevent the application from shutting down prematurely (e.g., in serverless functions).